MSc Health Data Science / Course details

 This, coupled with a drive towards personalised medicine, presents an opportunity for a step change in healthcare delivery.

-To do this, we need to make best use of the health data we collect and create a better understanding of the relationship between treatments, outcomes, patients and costs.
+To do this, we need to make best use of the health data we collect and create a better understanding of the relationship between treatments, outcomes and patients.

 This MSc promotes the need for translational thinking to provide the knowledge, skills and understanding that will be applied across new challenges within healthcare delivery.

-Students from a variety of professional backgrounds will benefit from the course, as the structure of the MSc ensures that you will share this knowledge with each other and learn to work in multidisciplinary teams, rather than in specialist silos.
+A multidisciplinary approach to health data science is the focus of this course, including students from a variety of professional backgrounds.
+The structure of the MSc ensures that you will share knowledge with each other and learn to work in multidisciplinary teams, rather than in specialist silos.

 This course will allow you to: